ethi-technologies/policies/ethi-privacy-statement.md

 ### What information Ethi collects

-"**User Personal Information**" is any information about one of our Users which could, alone or together with other information, personally identify them or otherwise be reasonably connected with them.
-Usernames, passwords, email addresses, real names, Internet protocol (IP) addresses, and photographs are all examples of “User Personal Information.”
+"**User Personal Information**" is any information about one of our Users which could personally identify them or be reasonably connected with them.
+Stuff like Usernames, passwords, email addresses, real names, Internet protocol (IP) addresses, and photographs.

-User Personal Information does not include aggregated, non-personally identifying information that cannot identify a User or  otherwise be reasonably linked or connected with them.
-We may use this aggregated information for research and to operate, analyze, improve, and optimize our Website and Service.
+User Personal Information does not include aggregated, non-personally identifying information that cannot identify a User or  otherwise be reasonably linked or connected with them, such as website visits.

 #### Information users provide directly to Ethi